 IN THE SPOTLIGHT

 How would you describe camp in three words?
-Joyous, humbling, laughter
+Magic, beauty, and possibility

 In what volunteer role(s) do you serve at Roundup River Ranch?
-I am a medical volunteer.
-I provide medical care for anyone at camp, and
+I’ve been a cabin volunteer and a program volunteer.

 Know what’s most extraordinary about camp?
 How it makes kids with serious illnesses feel like “ordinary” kids.